hiddentao/gulp-server-livereload/README.md

 Serve a folder over HTTP and watch it for changes, telling the browser to reload itself when a change happens.

-Uses [socket.io](http://socket.io) so that the livereload mechanism works even if your browser does not support WebSockets (PhoneGap developers rejoice!).
+* Uses [socket.io](http://socket.io) - livereload mechanism works even
+if your browser does not support WebSockets (PhoneGap developers rejoice!).

-It can also capture `window.console` output from the client-side and transmit it to the back-end for display.
+* `window.console` capture - it can capture `console` output from the client-side and transmit it to the back-end for display.
 This is useful for when testing from Phonegap, etc.

+* Comes with a command-line runnable.

 This was originally a fork of [gulp-webserver](https://github.com/schickling/gulp-webserver).